openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 > that applies post-training quantization methods.

 > **TIP**: You can also work with Model Optimizer in OpenVINO™ [Deep Learning Workbench (DL Workbench)](https://docs.openvino.ai/latest/workbench_docs_Workbench_DG_Introduction.html), which is a web-based tool with GUI for optimizing, fine-tuning, analyzing, visualizing, and comparing performance of deep learning models.
-> It is a web-based graphical environment that enables you to optimize, fine-tune, analyze, visualize, and compare performance of deep learning models.

 ## Running Model Optimizer